Is a Gluten-Free Diet Right for You?

 1. Read labels.

-It’s important to avoid that contain wheat, barley, rye and yeast.
-These are the most common sources of gluten.Gluten labels can be hidden in many processed foods.
-Always check ingredient lists and look for gluten-free certification on packaging.
-The gluten-free stamp also means products have been manufactured separately from foods with gluten.
+It’s important to avoid that contain wheat, barley, rye and gluten-containing yeast.
+These are the most common sources of gluten.Gluten labels can be tricky to spoton many processed foods.
+Always check ingredient lists and look for the gluten-free certification on packaging.
+The gluten-free stamp means products have been manufactured separately from foods with gluten and don’t carry a risk of cross-contamination.

 2. Plan your meals.